quickgrid/code-lab/README.md

 # CodeLab

-Repository of my various AI related codes, instructions, notes etc.
+Repository of my AI related codes, notes and various online course works etc.

 #### Use following for viewing jupyter notebooks,